Direct Access to Divine Source

 Frans Stiene, a Reiki Master in Holland writes that you can use the symbol as a mantra or activator for connecting to one’s true self.

-He quotes Masahisa Goi, (1916 to 1980) who founded the Shūkyō Hōjin Byakkō Shinkōkai Shinto sect with an emphasis on world peace and the common ground of all religion. both central doctrines of the older Omoto lineage. www.worldpeace.org/founder/
+He quotes Masahisa Goi, (1916 to 1980).
+Masahisa Goi founded the Shūkyō Hōjin Byakkō Shinkōkai Shinto sect.
+This sect emphasises world peace and the common ground of all religion.
+These ideas are both central doctrines of the older Omoto lineage. www.worldpeace.org/founder/

 “The term chokurei 直霊.
 Choku (直) means ‘direct and rei (霊) means ‘spirit’.
 Chokurei is the light emanating directly from God to from the origin of humanity.
 Chokurei could be translated as ‘God in the human world,’ ‘Direct Spirit,” or ‘Divine Self.’” – From Masahisa Goi’s book, “God and Man, Guideposts for Spiritual Peace and Awakening”